-Implementation of the proposed Project would not conflict with allowable uses under the General Plan land use designations and/or City zonings.
+Implementation of the proposed Project would not conflict with allowable public uses by a superior agency (the County of San Luis Obispo).
 With the implementation of proposed mitigation measures contained in this document, the Project would not conflict with any adopted policies, plans or regulations.